Beef and cauliflower make for the perfect pair in this chunky beef stew that is brightened with the flavors of white wine.

 It wasn’t until this past Christmas that a conversation with my mom enlightened us to the world of different quality grades of beef.
 And, our minds were blown.

 So, when we were contacted with the opportunity to learn more about quality beef and Certified Angus Beef® brand, we were excited to see the difference first hand.

 What Do Beef Grades Mean?

 Sure, you may see some really good deals on cuts of meat.
 But, you have to be careful, because all meat isn’t created equal.

-When you see that Certified Angus Beef® logo, you can be sure your meat has met 10 standards for marbling, size, and uniformity.
+When you see the Certified Angus Beef® logo, you can be sure your meat has met 10 standards for marbling, size, and uniformity.

 Unfortunately, the term ‘Angus’ has become over-used by the meat industry, since Certified Angus Beef® brand has established quality behind their name.
 Make sure you see “Certified Angus Beef®” to know you aren’t being tricked by not-so-clever marketing ploys.

-We were sent beef and recipes to try in the style of the award-winning CBS show Recipe Rehab.
+This recipe for Beef and Cauliflower Stew isn’t our own.
+We were sent recipes to try out fromthe award-winning CBS show Recipe Rehab.
 If you’re unfamiliar with the show, it’s a pretty neat concept: